Decision Closure Before Peace.

 Decision closure before peace is the decision principle that some forms of operator anxiety remain active because the business has left a consequential choice open.

 Closure does not mean comfort.
-It means the decision has been named, owned, closed enough to act, and placed on a review rhythm instead of being reopened by every new email.
+It means the decision has been named, owned, closed enough to act, and placed on a decision rhythm instead of being reopened by every new email.

-This frame belongs inside Decision Architecture because many leaders try to calm themselves before closing the thing that keeps creating pressure.
+This frame belongs inside Owner Coaching because many leaders try to calm themselves before closing the thing that keeps creating pressure.

 A decision that has not been closed keeps asking the mind for unpaid labor.
 The calendar can look clean while the open loop keeps running in the background.